State of Illinois v. Alice Wynekoop: Son's marriage and philandering

-The Coroner's Report
+Coroner's report

 The report of the coroner's chemist was released Thursday evening, verifying that Rheta had, in fact, been anesthetized with chloroform.
 The coroner further established that death occurred sometime between 3:00 and 6:00 p.m. and that Wynekoop was the only person who could have been home at that time.
 Significance was attached to evidence that Rheta had voluntarily removed her clothes as if preparing for an examination, and so must have been with someone she trusted.
 The coroner concluded, therefore, that "no one but the doctor could reasonably have committed this crime."
 Wynekoop was arrested at 10:45 p.m. at the funeral home, where she had gone to view Rheta's body.

-November 24 – Wynekoop's Admission
+November 24 – Wynekoop's admission

-The Interrogation
+Interrogation

 Wynekoop "accepted her arrest with composure" Thursday evening.
 At the Fillmore station, she was placed in a room next to Earle's, where she was evaluated by psychiatrists, who declared her to be sane.
 One's evaluation was that she had "a dominant personality" and was "astute."
 He said, "She parries questions with the greatest of ease, and she shows no evidence that her mentality has been affected by age.
 I should say she is the strong willed New England type."
-He also stated that Wynekoop "'is able to convey an impression of the greatest candor,'" yet she was adept at turning the police's questions to her own advantage.
-Wynekoop answered "'in a staunch, straightforward manner, like an expert.'"
+He also stated that Wynekoop "is able to convey an impression of the greatest candor," yet she was adept at turning the police's questions to her own advantage.
+Wynekoop answered "in a staunch, straightforward manner, like an expert."

 At 4:30 a.m.
 Wynekoop submitted to a lie detector test, but as questioning commenced, she observed to technicians that, because of her high blood pressure, "this contraption will be of little help to us."
 Interrogation continued for two more hours, at which time she was taken, despite her protests to be released to go home, to a cell in the women's section of another station.
-One of the alienists who had observed Wynekoop that morning stated that, "'Either she is completely innocent, or she is the most heinous of criminals.'"
+One of the alienists who had observed Wynekoop that morning stated that, "Either she is completely innocent, or she is the most heinous of criminals."